 Recycling is collected on your refuse collection day but not at the same time.
 Recycling is collected every other week.
 Check your calendar for recycling dates.
 Call 507-934-0664 if needed.

 View our Service Collection Days page for further information.

-We want to remind everyone that the lid on your curbie must close or the driver will not take the excess garbage.
+We want to remind everyone that the lid on your curbie (cart) must close or the driver will not take the excess garbage.
 Our costs are designed so that everyone pays for refuse collection based on volume.
 If you put out more refuse than your curbie holds, the City must pay more.
 That's not fair to our customers.

-If you have extra refuse, please stop in the Finance Department, City Hall or at the Saint Peter Arrow Ace Hardware store and they will gladly sell you some extra bags that you can put out next to your curbie.
+If you have extra refuse, please stop in the Finance Department, City Hall or at the Saint Peter Arrow Hardware & Paint store and they will gladly sell you some extra bags that you can put out next to your curbie.
 These special bags include the cost of disposal and that makes it fair for everyone.
 You also can contact our waste hauler directly to make arrangements for a special pickup if would prefer.